 Pizza cutter or sharp knife

-3. Mix in the yolk and vanilla.
+- Mix in the yolk and vanilla.
 Whisk together the vanilla and yolk in a bowl, and the pour them over the butter-flour mixture.
-Run the processor continuously until the dough starts to clump together and form large curdlike pieces.
+Run the processor continuously until the dough starts to clump together and form large curd-like pieces.

-4. Refrigerate the dough.
+- Refrigerate the dough.
 Turn the dough out onto the counter and gather the pieces into a ball.
-Divide into four portions and flatten each into 1-inch thick disks.
+Divide into four portions and flatten each into 1-inch-thick disks.
 Wrap in plastic and refrigerate the dough at least 2 hours or up to 3 days, or freeze for up to 3 months (thaw in the refrigerator before using).

-- When ready to bake the rugelach, preheat the oven to 375°F and prepare your fillings.
+- When ready to bake the rugelach, preheat the oven to 375°F. Prepare your fillings.

-5. Roll out the dough.
+- Roll out the dough.
 Sprinkle your work surface generously with powdered sugar.
-Take one disk of dough from the refrigerator and let it warm on the counter for 1-2 minutes.
+Take one disk of dough from the refrigerator and let it warm on the counter for 1 to 2 minutes.
 Sprinkle the surface of the dough and the rolling pin with more powdered sugar.
 Roll the dough from the center out into a circle about 1/8-inch thick.
 Don't worry if a few cracks form near the edges.
 Use more powdered sugar as needed to prevent sticking.

-9. Bake the cookies.
-Bake the first tray of cookies until golden-brown, 20-25 minutes.
+- Bake the cookies.
+Bake the first tray of cookies until golden-brown, 20 to 25 minutes.
 Cool on the sheet, 5 minutes; transfer to a wire rack.
 Bake the remaining cookies.

-Cookies will keep in an air-tight container at room temperature for about a week.
+- Store the cookies: Cookies will keep in an airtight container at room temperature for about a week.

-• Fruit and Jam Filling: Warm 1/4 cup marmalade, apricot jam or raspberry jam in the microwave until it liquefies.
-Stir in the 1 tablespoon sugar.
+- Fruit and jam filling: Warm 1/4 cup marmalade, apricot jam, or raspberry jam in the microwave until it liquefies.
+Stir in 1 tablespoon sugar.
 Set aside to cool until no longer steaming, still liquidy.
-Pulse 2 cups (roughly 10 ounces) dried fruit, such as apricots, cranberries, cherries or currants, in a food processor until it breaks down into tiny pieces.
-To assemble, spread the jam onto the rugelach dough; sprinkle the dried fruit on top.
+Pulse 2 cups (roughly 10 ounces) dried fruit, such as apricots, cranberries, cherries, or currants, in a food processor until it breaks down into tiny pieces.
+To assemble, spread the jam onto the rugelach dough and then sprinkle the dried fruit on top.